-State Farm Medicare Supplement insurance is designed to cover the gaps in Medicare, helping to pay deductibles, coinsurance and copayment amounts not covered by the Original Medicare Plan.
-Once you have a Medicare Supplement Plan, both your plan and the Original Medicare Plan help pay your covered medical expenses, lowering your out-of-pocket costs and giving you the confidence that your health insurance needs are met.
+State Farm Medicare Supplement insurance is designed to cover the gaps in Medicare, helping to pay deductibles, coinsurance and copayment amounts not covered by Medicare.
+Once you have a Medicare Supplement plan, both your plan and Medicare help pay your covered medical expenses, lowering your out-of-pocket costs and giving you the confidence that your health insurance needs are met.

 Basic Medicare Supplement Policy

 - Part A coinsurance, plus coverage for 365 days after Medicare hospital benefits end

 - Part A inpatient mental health coverage for 175 days (lifetime) after Medicare inpatient benefits end

 - First three pints of blood each year

 - Home Care: coverage for Reasonable and Customary charges for qualified home care (up to 40 visits per 12–month period)

 - State mandated benefits that include, but are not limited to, 30 additional days of skilled nursing facility care when certified as medically necessary, preventive care ($150 per year) and diabetic self-management education

 - Part A inpatient hospital deductible